 Exercise – Exercises are an important part in your rehabilitation process for plantar fasciitis, and also help to reduce recurrence.
 A home exercise programme to both strengthen and stretch the muscles of your lower leg and foot is important to ensure that full function returns.

 Footwear & orthotics – There are various opinions on footwear and shoe inserts.
 Some professionals will promote soft supportive shoes with inserts, while others believe that walking barefoot will allow normal foot biomechanics to return.
 More information about prescription orthotics can be found on the NHS website.
 Whats best is unique for each patient, your osteopath or allied healthcare professional should discuss your options.

 Osteopathy – Osteopathy has been shown to be an effective treatment for a variety of lower limb disorders.
-The Enfield Osteopath and Enfield sports massage practice can both help speed up your recovery from plantar fasciitis by:
+The Enfield Osteopath and Enfield Physiotherapy practice can both help speed up your recovery from plantar fasciitis by:

 - Increasing the joint mobility in the foot, ankle, knee and hip;

 - Reducing muscular and fascial tension in the lower leg and foot;